-Jennifer Hill works on development of methods that help us to answer the causal question that are so vital to policy research and scientific development.
+Jennifer Hill develops and evaluates methods that help us answer the causal questions that are vital to policy research and scientific development.
 In particular she focuses on situations in which it is difficult or impossible to perform traditional randomized experiments, or when even seemingly pristine study designs are complicated by missing data or hierarchically structured data.
-Most recently Hill has been pursuing two major strands of research.
-The first focuses on Bayesian nonparametric methods that allow for flexible estimation of causal models without the need for methods such as propensity score matching.
-The second line of work pursues strategies for exploring the impact of violations of typical assumptions in this work that require that all confounders have been measured.
-Hill has published in a variety of leading journals including Journal of the American Statistical Association, American Political Science Review, American Journal of Public Health, and Developmental Psychology.
+Most recently Hill has been pursuing two intersecting strands of research.
+The first focuses on Bayesian nonparametric methods that allow for flexible estimation of causal models and are less time-consuming and more precise than competing methods (e.g. propensity score approaches).
+The second line of work pursues strategies for exploring the impact of violations of typical causal inference assumptions such as ignorability (all confounders measured) and common support (overlap).
+Hill has published in a variety of leading journals including Journal of the American Statistical Association, Statistical Science, American Political Science Review, American Journal of Public Health, and Developmental Psychology.
 Hill earned her PhD in Statistics at Harvard University in 2000 and completed a post-doctoral fellowship in Child and Family Policy at Columbia University's School of Social Work in 2002.

 Hill is also the Co-Director of the Center for Practice and Research at the Intersection of Information, Society, and Methodology (PRIISM) and Co-Director of and the Master's of Science Program in Applied Statistics for Social Science Research (A3SR).
 The A3SR program has a new concentration in Data Science for Social Impact!
 As far as we know this is the first degree granting program in Statistics or Data Science for Social Impact or Social Good in the world!

 - Hill, J. (2011) “Bayesian nonparametric modeling for causal inference,” Journal of Computational and Graphical Statistics, 20(1): 217-240.